simonmichael/hledger/examples/debconf/README.md

 Or to clone just a few recent years: `make recent`

 Some patches for hledger readability will be applied; those might need updating from time to time.\
-To check hledger readability: `make check-hledger`\
+To check hledger readability: `make hledger-check`\
-To check ledger  readability: `make check-ledger`
+To check ledger  readability: `make ledger-check`

-For convenient reporting, a top-level journal file is created for each year's repo.\
+For convenient reporting, a top-level .hledger file that also includes the foreign exchange rates is created for each year's repo.
-These also include the forex.db files, allowing currency conversion (when rates exist; you might need to fetch more).

 The `hledger.conf` file sets a few non-essential defaults when you are in this directory.